Chapter 4. Administration and Management

 In order to upload a binary or view the history, you must first have an existing App.

-Select the type of binary you will be uploading and click "Choose File".
+Select the type of binary to upload.
+The maximum binary size accepted is 64MB.
+Click "Choose File".
 Select your binary file and the upload should begin.
 Once it has completed it will then be available as an option for download with that App.

 Next to the iOS binary options, you will notice an empty configuration field.
 This field is for the bundle identifier of your iOS app.
 You can find this identifier in the App Studio under configuration and then iPhone | iPad | iOS Universal.
 It is labeled under Bundle Identifier.